Reference architecture: Up to 60 RPS or 3,000 users

 2. Can be optionally run on reputable third-party external PaaS Redis solutions.
 See Provide your own Redis instance for more information.

 3. Recommended to be run with a reputable third-party load balancer or service (LB PaaS) which can provide HA capabilities.
-Also note that sizing depends on selected Load Balancer as well as additional factors such as Network Bandwidth.
+Sizing depends on selected Load Balancer and additional factors such as Network Bandwidth.
 Refer to Load Balancers for more information.

 4. Should be run on reputable Cloud Provider or Self Managed solutions.
 See Configure the object storage for more information.